sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

 Also, I wrote a bunch of JavaScript to do a number of different things for me.
 I needed JS to request data about all the ingredients from my server, organize the returned data, and to display the data.

-I set up a JavaScript Model Object to organize the returned data and gave the class a method that would create the HTML to display each ingredient.
-I also, set a variable equal to an empty collection that I pushed each new JS object into so I would be able to access the Ingredient objects to display later.
+I defined three variables.
+One held an empty collection that I would later push each new JS Ingredient object into so I would be able to access the Ingredient objects to display later.
+The other two set start end end values so I could select different segements of the INGREDIENTS collection.

 let INGREDIENTS = []
+let start = 0
+let end = 5

+I set up a JavaScript Model Object to organize the returned data and gave the class prototype a method that would create the HTML to display each ingredient.

 class Ingredient{
   constructor(id, name, serving_size_number, serving_size_unit){